bakedchickengames/reformatnousb/README.md

 DISM /Image:D:\test /Add-Driver /Driver:"D:\shove onto usb\driver\usb\iusb3hub.inf"
 DISM /Image:D:\test /Add-Driver /Driver:"D:\shove onto usb\driver\usb\iusb3xhc.inf"

-::I integrated the windows kb4474419 update to get the driver signatures to be recognized.
-Otherwise I would do it every install.
+::This is convenience for me.
+As opposed to a necessary step, like my windows 7 drivers for my particular motherboard.
+I integrated the windows kb4474419 update to get the driver signatures to be recognized.
+Otherwise I would do it manually every install.
 Without this update I can't install nvidia drivers and my aquantia driver won't work because it has to verify the driver signature since it needs this update for some SHA thing related to it.
 I don't really know exactly.
-I just know I need this and I can integrate it with DISM.
+I just know I need this and I can integrate it with DISM instead of manually each time i install.
 DISM /Image:D:\test /Add-Package /PackagePath:"D:\shove onto usb\windows6.1-kb4474419-v3-x64_b5614c6cea5cb4e198717789633dca16308ef79c.msu"

 ::this is to turn LUA off